Aviah/one-click-django-dev-osx-el-capitan/README.md

 #### Step 3: Download & prepare the config files

 1. Download the one-click-django-dev-osx-el-capitan files.
 You don't need to clone a repo, just the files.
+Save to `one-click-django-dev-osx-el-capitan` directory (omit the "master" from the directory name if necessery).

-2. Open a command line, and cd to the one-click-django-dev directory
+2. Open a command line, and cd to the one-click-django-dev-osx-el-capitan:

         you@dev-machine$ cd one-click-django-dev-osx-el-capitan